gibbon-lab/gibbon-mail/README.md

 Project status: [POC](https://en.wikipedia.org/wiki/Proof_of_concept)

+To generate PDF instead send mails, see this project: [poc-generate-pdf-with-html-template-and-jsonschema](https://github.com/harobed/poc-generate-pdf-with-html-template-and-jsonschema)

 ## Why this project?

 - I would like to move transactionnal mail engine from my application in a separate service